nstrands/nstrands.github.io/_pages/cv.md

 * Analyzed oceanographic data from satellites, radar, and gliders for research presentations.
 * Represented the university at international research conventions in Norway, the UK, Spain, and the Canary Islands.
 * Assisted in coordinating undergraduate classes, including lecturing and developing course materials.
+* Collaborated with international researchers to advance understanding of oceanographic processes.
+* Contributed to research publications and presentations based on collected data.
 * Managed IT tasks and equipment maintenance within the Center for Ocean Observing Leadership.